ph4r05/Whitebox-crypto-AES/README.md

 Dependencies
 =======
 * Implementation uses C++ 11,
 * [NTL] math library is used for computation in finite fields & algebra.
+Version 6.0.0+.
 NTL is licensed under GPL thus this implementation also has to be GPL.
 * Boost library for serialization of the scheme instance & program input parameters parsing.
  *  boost_iostreams
  *  boost_serialization